dunhamsteve/newt/README.md

 ## Evaluation

 Following kovacs, I'm putting `VVar` into context env when I go under binders.
 This avoids substitution.

+## Autos

+Newt has primitive auto implicits.
+As a first pass, higher order ones, like monad, will not

 ## Issues